VslVictor7/CraftStatusBot/readme.md

 86c5cd29-ecd6-3611-8e9a-c937807f9807
 ```

+- Collect each UUID for each player as you wish and add them in "players.json"

 ## Docker configuration (Ignore section if you're not using docker)

 - You might need to tweak some things depending on how you're planning to run the bot.